 5. Controllable Risk Factors for Developing Cataracts

 There are many things you can do to reduce your risk of developing cataracts.
 Smoking can increase your risk, so quitting that habit is an important first step.
 Too much sunlight can also cause cataracts, so reducing your exposure to sunlight by wearing UVA/UVB protective sunglasses and wide-brimmed hats is a good idea.
-According to a recent study conducted in India, cataracts are very prevalent in type-2 diabetic patients, so pursuing a healthy lifestyle to reduce your risk of developing diabetes will also reduce your risk of developing cataracts.
+According to a study conducted in India, cataracts are very prevalent in type-2 diabetic patients, so pursuing a healthy lifestyle to reduce your risk of developing diabetes will also reduce your risk of developing cataracts.

 6. The Frequency of Cataract Surgery

 Cataract extractions are the most common surgical procedure in the United States: almost four million are performed each year.
 On average, the out-of-pocket cost for cataract surgery is $3500 per eye.
 That adds up to a grand total of $14 billion spent on cataract surgery in the U.S. each year.
 Luckily, cataract surgery is usually a fairly painless procedure and is easy to recover from.
 It is such a routine surgery that doctors are very good at them.
 However, it is better to avoid needing surgery altogether by practicing the following steps.

 7. The Importance of Diet in Cataract Prevention